KyleV1999/LumiMonitor/README.md

 * Soldering

 ## Budget
+Thse are the parts needed to complete the project.
+Displayed below are links and price breakdown for each component.

 **Parts for Lumi Monitor**

 | Part   | Source  | Part Number | # of Units | Price Per Unit (CAD)  | Taxes & Shipping (CAD) | Subtotal  | Link |